infiniticio/docs.infinitic.io/src/pages/docs/references/serializability.md

     interface Foo {
     ```

-4. Complex Types: If `Foo` is a complex type (e.g., collections, arrays, maps), the test should be adapted to extract the type from the method signature:
+4. Complex Types:

+    If `Foo` is a complex type (e.g., collections, arrays, maps), it should be serializable if all its components are serializable.
+Note that the test must be updated to extract the generic type from the method signature:

     ```java
     Type fooType = Arrays.stream(klass.getMethod("myMethod", Foo.class)